What is the National Institute for Health and Clinical Excellence?

 In addition, a new programme of work was to be established by NICE to help the NHS “identify and stop ineffective interventions”.
 It was stated that this would “potentially allow the NHS to reinvest millions of pounds on drugs and other treatments that improve patient care.”

 The judgements that NICE should apply when making decisions about the effectiveness of interventions, “especially where such decisions affect the allocation of NHS resources”, are outlined in the current (2008) edition of ‘Social Value Judgements; Principles for the Development of NICE Guidance’.
 This pre-dates the Equality Act of 2010 and NICE’s approach to applying social value principles when considering legally protected groups is now governed by the requirements of the Act.

-From April 2013, the role of NICE will be expanded to include social care and its name will change to the National Institute for Health and Care Excellence.
+In 2013, the role of NICE was expanded to include social care and its name changed to the National Institute for Health and Care Excellence.
 The status of NICE also changed from that of a Special Health Authority to that of an executive non-departmental public body.